innopolis-devops/labs/README.md

 ## Visits

-Go to http://localhost:5000/ to see the number fo visits to the main page
+Go to http://localhost:5000/ to see the number of visits to the main page